FrogdreamStudios/displays/README.md

 [Read more in our wiki](https://github.com/FrogdreamStudios/displays/wiki).

 ## Support us
 Dream Displays is developed with passion and dedication by a small team.
-If you enjoy our mod/plugin and want to support further development, [consider making a donation](https://www.patreon.com/c/frogdreamstudios/membership).
-Your support helps us keep improving the project and adding new features!

-Thank you for helping us make Dream Displays even better.
+If you enjoy our mod, [consider making a donation](https://www.patreon.com/c/frogdreamstudios/membership).
+Thank you for helping us make Dream Displays even better!